IllusionMods/KK_Plugins/README.md

 # Experimental plugins
 Experimental or unfinished plugins.
 No support will be given and most likely no fixes will be made.
-These are primarily proof of concept plugins.
-Use at your own risk.
 Feel free to report bugs that aren't already listed but don't expect a fix.
 Anyone who wants to improve these plugins is welcome to do so, all the source code is available.

 #### KK_ForceHighPoly v1.1 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v10/KK_ForceHighPoly.v1.1.zip)
 Forces all characters to load in high poly mode, even in the school exploration mode.<br/>